-- facilitating communication with the health provider helping to understand health care recommendations and to make health care decisions helping to coordinate health care treatment and follow-up;
+- Facilitating communication with a health provider helping to understand health care recommendations and to make health care decisions that help to coordinate health care treatment and follow-up

-- monitoring and/or administering treatments, therapies or medicines; or
+- Monitoring and/or administering treatments, therapies, or medicines

-- providing direct care to a family member to help the individual meet personal needs that cannot be met during non-work hours.
+- Providing direct care to family members to help them meet personal needs that cannot be met during non-work hours.

-The amount of leave available is subject to the limitations in the earlier section of this document “Leave Availability”.
+The amount of leave available is subject to the limitations outlined above under “Leave Availability."

 Faculty, Professional and Scientific, Merit Supervisory Exempt and Confidential

-A biological mother is presumed to be ill during a period of recovery following a birth.
-Intermittent or continuous Family Caregiving Leave is available to the father or registered domestic partner during the labor, birth, delivery and the biological mother’s period of recovery which is typically six weeks following the birth.
+A biological mother is presumed to be ill during a period of recovery following birth.
+Therefore, intermittent or continuous Family Caregiving Leave is available to the father or registered domestic partner during the labor, birth, delivery, and the biological mother’s recovery period, which is typically six weeks following the birth.

-An employee covered by the AFSCME bargaining agreement who is the father or registered domestic partner may use sick leave as Family Caregiving Leave for the delivery/birth of his/her child.
+An employee covered by the AFSCME bargaining agreement, the father or registered domestic partner, may use sick leave as Family Caregiving Leave for the delivery/birth of their child.

-An employee covered by the SEIU bargaining agreement who is the father or registered domestic partner may use Family Caregiving Leave during the birth/delivery of his/her child.
+An employee covered by the SEIU bargaining agreement, which is the father or registered domestic partner, may use Family Caregiving Leave during the birth/delivery of their child.

 SEIU and AFSCME